aidmax/terraform-gcp-k8s/README.md

 # Kubernetes cluster on Google Cloud

 This guide provides steps on how to setup a k8s cluster on Google Cloud Platform using Terraform, Packer and Ansible.
+It does not utilize Google Kubernetes Engine (GKE) and rely explicitly on Google compute instances.

 ### Prerequisites